coralogix/terraform-provider-coralogix/docs/index.md

 - `api_key` (String, Sensitive) A key for using coralogix APIs (Auto Generated), appropriate for the defined environment. environment variable 'CORALOGIX_API_KEY' can be defined instead.
 - `domain` (String) The Coralogix domain.
 Conflict With 'env'. environment variable 'CORALOGIX_DOMAIN' can be defined instead.
 - `env` (String) The Coralogix API environment. can be one of ["USA1" "APAC1" "APAC2" "EUROPE1" "EUROPE2"]. environment variable 'CORALOGIX_ENV' can be defined instead.
-- `teams_api_key` (String, Sensitive) A key for accessing teams API, appropriate for the defined environment.